 Here’s the link to the MeWe group and to our own Group on Zenith Herbal.

-I think that this is largely a political and cultural question: do these Big Tech media companies continue to enjoy freedom from lawsuits over what people say on their platforms, or don’t they?
+I think that this is largely a political and cultural question.
+Do these Big Tech media companies continue to enjoy freedom from lawsuits over what people say on their platforms?
 (Section 230).
 Senator Josh Hawley from Missouri is asking this question in a more stringent way and is certainly gaining traction and support. https://www.hawley.senate.gov/.
 Please take the time to see what he’s working on and give him your support.

 Section 230, the crux of the matter

 If you are unsure of the implications of Section 230 I urge you to take a look at “Facebook Admits it is a Publisher, not a Free-Speech Platform.
 That’s Important Because Publishers are not Protected from Lawsuits.” which explains it nicely and succinctly.

 I figure that these Tech Giants can only be curtailed if they either live up to their agreement to be a platform only and not interfere in content, or be a publisher and push their own agenda.
 Either way they need to be legally responsible for their content like any other publisher.